Narc17/Discovering-New-Shop-Signboards-from-Daily-Driving-Video-Data/README.md

 ## Codes
-We will release the codes about shop signboard detection and embedding models with their related sample dataset as soon as we got the permission from our cooperating company.
+We released the codes about shop signboard detection and embedding models.
+We will release their related sample dataset as soon as we got the permission from our cooperating company.